 An illustration showing the combination of subcutaneous mastectomy with liposuction to treat gynecomastia.

-Integrating subcutaneous mastectomy with VASER liposuction provides significant benefits for patients suffering from gynaecomastia.
-This combination is especially beneficial for those with excess fat tissue, as it allows for precise contouring of the chest area, leading to improved treatment outcomes and satisfaction.
+Integrating subcutaneous mastectomy with suction-assisted lipectomy (VASER liposuction) provides significant benefits for patients suffering from gynaecomastia.
+This combination is especially beneficial for those with excess fat tissue, as it allows for precise contouring of the chest area, leading to better treatment outcomes.

-The dual procedure effectively addresses both glandular and adipose tissue, offering a tailored solution that meets individual patient needs.
+The dual procedure effectively targets both glandular and adipose tissue, offering a tailored solution that meets individual patient needs.

-For a detailed step-by-step guide on this procedure, please refer to my blog article “Surgical Treatment: Bilateral VASER Liposuction-Assisted Gynaecomastia Surgery for Grade BB 2a Gynaecomastia.”
+For a detailed step-by-step guide on this procedure, please refer to my blog article “Surgical Treatment: Bilateral Suction-assisted Lipectomy (VASER Liposuction) Gynaecomastia Surgery for Grade BB 2a Gynaecomastia.”

-Combining subcutaneous mastectomy with liposuction provides a synergistic effect that significantly enhances the overall efficacy of gynaecomastia treatment.
-Patients typically experience reduced recovery times and fewer complications when these procedures are performed together.
-The dual approach allows for complete removal of glandular tissue along with excess fat, leading to a more definitive treatment outcome and higher patient satisfaction.
+Combining subcutaneous mastectomy with suction-assisted lipectomy provides a synergistic effect that significantly boosts the overall efficacy of gynaecomastia treatment.
+The dual approach allows for complete removal of glandular tissue along with excess fat, leading to a more definitive treatment outcome.

 BB grade 2a gynaecomastia treated with Subcutanous mastecomy and VASER liposuction | Dr Beldholm